godotengine/godot-contributing-docs/engine/guidelines/editor_style_guide.rst

 editor.
 Following this style guide will help your contribution get merged faster since there will be fewer review steps required.

+You may also be interested in reading the `latest documentation for the editor architecture <https://docs.godotengine.org/en/latest/engine_details/editor/index.html>`__.

 Writing style
 -------------